Achieving your career aspirations – top tips for newly qualified professionals

 Work with a mentor

 Building a strong network of peers, senior colleagues, and advisors can be hugely beneficial to your career progression.
-Sharing experiences and challenges with peers and colleagues with different backgrounds and experiences can help you shape your career journey, and may also open doors to new career opportunities.
+Sharing experiences and challenges can help you shape your career journey, and may also open doors to new career opportunities.
 The networks available via professional accounting bodies such as ICAS are amongst the strongest in the world and newly-qualified accountants should make the most of them by attending relevant events and staying abreast of global industry news and opportunities.

 Be open to opportunity

 The path you think leads straight to the top may not be the one that ends up getting you to your goal.
-There are many ambitious professionals out there set on climbing the career ladder, so it can help to think outside the box in terms of your career path.
+There are many ambitious professionals out there set on climbing to the top, so start thinking about how you can differentiate yourself and build your personal brand.

 This blog is one of a series of articles from our commercial partners.